Working at the BBC: Illusory Limitations

 Ferranti’s Student Apprenticeships were arranged so that we were employed by the company directly during each summer break from university.
 We then attended university for a normal academic year, from October through to the following June.

 In July 1981, I presented myself at Ferranti’s Training Centre, at the so-called Avenue Works in Chadderton (sometimes referred to as the Hollinwood plant), to begin my apprenticeship.
-Most of my fellow apprentices were male, but there was (apparently for the first time ever) one girl in the group.
+Most of my fellow apprentices were male, but there was (apparently not quite for the first time, but still regarded as exotic!) one female in the group.

 The first summer consisted of the “EP1” practical training, which was required by the Institution of Electrical Engineers.
 We learned technical drawing, soldering, welding, metal fabrication, machining, and many other practical skills.
 This was very intensive training; for example, we spent 4 weeks learning to solder, and were required to pass precision tests.